 Last, in addition to lacking definition, the delegation of quasi-judicial authority to the EEO lacks process and potentially delegates unfettered authority.
 Not only are undefined but specified allegations deemed "violations" when they are alleged, but the law lacks a process that is specific enough to allow an accused employee to ask questions, present evidence or otherwise refute or address any allegations.
-Although the EEO is acting in a quasi-judicial capacity, the administrative process that tends to exist for quasi-judicial decisions is lacking.39
+Although the EEO is acting in a quasi-judicial capacity, the administrative process that tends to exist for quasi-judicial decisions is lacking.39 resources policies and must be able to inform employees regarding access to those policies.
+However, the EEO should not be providing employees interpretations of policies (unless it is a formal interpretation issued in writing by HRD as a whole) and should not be advising employees as to potential legal courses of action following a discipline aside from providing a referral to the GTC Legal Resource Office.
+That is because the Nation is already employing an entire office to do just this - the GTC Legal Resource Center is responsible for providing legal representation to Oneida Nation employees involved in the disciplinary process at no cost.
+It is the GTC Legal Resource Center that should provide interpretations of policy for employee's use in their defense and guidance through the employment process.

-It is not necessary, in fact it is a duplication of services, to push employee advocacy and/or quasijudicial responsibilities onto the Equal Employment Officer.
-EEOs must know the Nation's human resources policies and must be able to inform employees regarding access to those policies.
-However, the EEO should not be providing employees interpretations of policies (unless it is a formal interpretation issued in writing by HRD as a whole) and should not be advising employees as to potential legal courses of action following a discipline aside from providing a referral to the
+It is not necessary, in fact it is a duplication of services, to push employee advocacy and/or quasi-judicial responsibilities onto the Equal Employment Officer.
+EEOs must know the Nation's human